mussol/100-days-of-code/log.md

 ### Day 77: June 5, 2017

 Learned about express.js and created my very first express app!
 Pretty excited so far with the possibilities.

+### Day 78: June 7, 2017

+Getting ready for the chingu cohorts starting this weekend.
+Yay!!

+### Day 79: June 9, 2017

+Worked on refactoring my very first page, a tribute page built last January.
+It's quite interesting to see some of my very obviously messy code.
+Also spent some time with the cohort group, introductions are so interesting, so many different people put together.
+It's promissing!

+### Day 80: June 10, 2017

+Went through the webdev bootcamp's lectures.
+Practiced with express and starting learning about APIs.